SHADR1N/qt-reader-fb2/README.md

 After reading with this method you will develop a reading habit and reading real texts will become easier for you.

 ## Use technologies
-The application is written in python3 + pyside6 + sklearn.
+The application is written in python3 + pyside6 + nltk.

 ## ScreenShot
 ![ScreenShot application](https://raw.githubusercontent.com/SHADR1N/qt-reader-fb2/master/ScreenShot.PNG)